bazelbuild/examples/rules/starlark_configurations/attaching-transitions-to-rules/README.md

-This is an example of how to attach transitions to rules.
+This is an example of how to define and use a transition on a build setting.
 Rules can attach transitions in two places: (1) directly on the rule and (2) onto an attribute.
 It covers the following topics
 - attaching a transition to a rule
 - attaching a transition to an attribute